 If a door or its frame becomes warped or distorted, it can cause problems not just with engaging the lock but also opening and closing the door.
 Homeowners who live in humid climates can take a few steps to prevent this problem from happening.
 If it’s too late for preventative measures, don’t despair.
 A locksmith may be able to restore the door so it will at least regain its normal function.

 While a locksmith can help homeowners get back into their houses after humidity or other adverse conditions cause door or frame distortion, not all of them replace doors.
 Homeowners who can find a locksmith who also offers this additional service are in luck.
 It’s typically easier, and often more cost-effective, to hire a locksmith for door replacement than it is to hire a contractor.
-Plus, the locksmith will be able to install additional security measures as needed.
+Plus, the locksmith can install additional security measures as needed.

 The Importance of Making Quick Repairs